SammyGIS/GIS-notebooks/README.md

 # Remote Sensing Image Processing and Analysis

-Notebboks and python script for gis and remote sensing tasks will be uploaded here
+ Any Resources, Materials, Notebooks and python script related to Satellite Image Processing and Analysis will be uploaded here

 ## Image Processing and Analysis